input-output-hk/cardano-docs.iohk.io/_docs/for-contributors/building-from-source.md

 npm install
 ```

-Now to run the wallet connected to the Cardano SL in dev-mode, call
+Now to run the wallet connected to the Cardano SL in dev-mode, run

 ```
 npm run dev